Controlling and processing personal data

 The General Data Protection Regulation (GDPR) came into force across the EU on 25 May 2018.

-The Data Protection Act 2018, which was signed into law on 24 May 2018, has given further effect to the GDPR in areas where member states have flexibility (for example, the digital age of consent).
+The Data Protection Act 2018, which was signed into law on 24 May 2018, gave further effect to the GDPR in areas where member states have flexibility (for example, the digital age of consent).

 The GDPR very significantly increases the obligations and responsibilities for organisations and businesses in how they collect, use and protect personal data.
 Organisations and businesses are required to be fully transparent about how they are using and safeguarding personal data, and to be able to demonstrate accountability for their data processing activities.